ReactiveX/RxJava/docs/Writing-operators-for-2.0.md

 `Callable` denotes sources, such as `fromCallable` that indicates the single value has to be calculated at runtime of the flow.
 By this logic, you can see that `ScalarCallable` is a `Callable` on its own right because the constant can be "calculated" as late as the runtime phase of the flow.

-Since Reactive-Streams forbids using `null`s as emission values, we can use `null` in `(Scalar)Callable` marked sources to indicate there is no value to be emitted, thus one can't mistake an user's `null` with the empty indicator `null`.
+Since Reactive Streams forbids using `null`s as emission values, we can use `null` in `(Scalar)Callable` marked sources to indicate there is no value to be emitted, thus one can't mistake an user's `null` with the empty indicator `null`.
 For example, this is how `empty()` is implemented:

 ```java
 final class FlowableEmpty extends Flowable<Object> implements ScalarCallable<Object> {